LiangYingC/programming-farmer-blog/contents/article/sourceCode/redux-make-createStore-getState-dispatch-subscribe.md

   function subscribe(listener) {
     if (isDispatching) {
       throw new Error(
-        "You may not call store.subscribe() while the reducer is executing. " + "If you would like to be notified after the store has been updated, " + "subscribe from a component and invoke store.getState() in the callback to access the latest state."
+        'You may not call store.subscribe() while the reducer is executing. ' + 'If you would like to be notified after the store has been updated, ' + 'subscribe from a component and invoke store.getState() in the callback to access the latest state.'
       );
     }